lionkiller900/test/README.md

 # About Donald Easy Calculator
 ### This will be my second project in the Full Stack Developing Diploma Course at the Code Institute.
-This is an easy calculator where instead of using clicked numbers and other tabs you can simply just input the numbers on the two boxes and pick the operator to get a desired value.
+This is a website which is used for easy calculation where instead of using clicked numbers and other tabs you can simply just input the numbers on the two boxes and pick the operator to get a desired value.
+Inclusive here is also scientific calculation

 # Website
 [Visit the website]() [,explore the page, and do calculation ](https://lionkiller900.github.io/test/)